Canadian Football League in the United States: 1992–1993

 With the green light from the owners, Smith began the task of expanding the league across the border, beginning with a June 1992 exhibition game between the Argonauts and Stampeders in Portland, Oregon.
 A total of 15,362 attended, close to the averages later American teams would post.
 Portland was seriously considered for a franchise, but investors failed to emerge.
 The expansion announcement prompted numerous applications from a wide variety of American cities.
-By the end of the expansion era, a minimum of 22 cities were reported to have been considered for teams.
+By the end of the expansion era, a minimum of twenty-two cities were reported to have been considered for teams.

 Coincidentally, the World League of American Football, an attempt by the NFL to create a spring league in major markets without NFL teams (including Montreal), suspended its North American operations after its 1992 season.
 WLAF owners Fred Anderson of the Sacramento Surge and Larry J. Benson of the San Antonio Riders applied to join the CFL as the Sacramento Gold Miners and San Antonio Texans, respectively.
 On January 13, 1993, the league approved both franchises by a vote of 7–1, with Winnipeg dissenting.
-League owners also decided not to apply the requirement of 20 "non-import" Canadian-raised players to the American squads after being advised that such a requirement would be a violation of US employment laws.
+League owners also decided not to apply the requirement of twenty "non-import" Canadian-raised players to the American squads.
+They were advised the requirement would violate US employment laws.

-The experiment started on a sour note, however, when an ownership dispute forced Benson to pull San Antonio out on the same evening the franchise was to be formally introduced.
+The experiment started on a sour note when an ownership dispute forced Benson to pull San Antonio out on the same evening the franchise was to be formally introduced.
 Anderson decided to continue with the venture after Benson's withdrawal, but made clear that he did not want his team to be the only American franchise after 1993.
-The Gold Miners were placed in the very strong West Division and finished last with a record of 6–12.
-The Gold Miners played at the austere Hornet Stadium, located on the campus of Sacramento State University and averaged around 17,000 fans per game (down slightly from the roughly 21,000 fans per game the Surge had drawn in 1992), selling 9,000 season tickets.
+The Gold Miners were placed in the strong West Division and finished last with a record of 6–12.
+The Gold Miners played at the austere Hornet Stadium, located on the campus of Sacramento State University and averaged around 17,000 fans per game.
+This was down from the roughly 21,000 fans per game the Surge had drawn in 1992; they sold 9,000 season tickets.

-In response to a disparity between the East and West Divisions, it was decided in the middle of the season to grant the fourth-place Western team a playoff berth.
-There was speculation this was done in part to ensure Sacramento remained in playoff contention as long as possible and at the insistence of Ryckman, who preferred the revenue of two playoff games for his first-place Stampeders over a first-round bye.
+In response to talent disparity between the East and West Divisions, it was decided in the middle of the season to grant the fourth-place Western team a playoff berth, with some speculation this was done in part to ensure Sacramento remained in playoff contention as long as possible.
+Later it was seen that Ryckman preferred the revenue of two playoff games for his first-place Stampeders over a first-round bye.